|TABLE OF CONTENTS

 15.11 “Maximum Daily Indexing Volume” means the maximum aggregate volume, in gigabytes, of uncompressed data that Customer may index using a Service each calendar day, as such maximum volume is specified in an Order.

-15.12 “Order” means a Customer purchase order or any equivalent ordering document in electronic or hard copy form, that Splunk has accepted and confirmed (including by confirmation email), specifying the Services to be provided hereunder, the Maximum Daily Indexing Volume, the Data Storage that Customer is requesting and the Subscription Term.
+15.12 “Order” means a Customer purchase order or any equivalent ordering document in electronic or hard copy form, specifying the Services offered by Splunk, including the Maximum Daily Indexing Volume, the Data Storage that Customer is purchasing, the level of Support and the Subscription Term.
 Orders do not include the terms of any preprinted or other terms that are additional or inconsistent with the terms of the Agreement.

 15.14 “Splunkbase” means Splunk’s online directory of or platform for Applications, currently located at https://splunkbase.splunk.com/ and any and all successors, replacements, new versions, derivatives, updates and upgrades thereto.